 Potential Challenges: Relying on a trend that has the potential to change could be dangerous; trendy business names may be difficult to pronounce and/or spell.

 This business name style takes the initials of the official business name to make an abbreviation that becomes the brand name.
-Conversely, some business names in this category are based only on the initials, without having a longer official business name.
+Conversely, some business names in this category are only initials that don't come from a longer official business name.

-Potential Challenges: It is likely that more than one company will have the same initials; there could be confusion if both the initials and the official name are commonly used.
+Potential Challenges: It is possible that more than one company will have the same initials; there could be confusion if both the initials and the official name are commonly used.